mdaneri/pode-plus/docs/Tutorials/Routes/Parameters/Cookies.md

 }
 ```

-In this example, `Get-PodeCookie` is used to deserialize the `Session` cookie, interpreting it according to the provided deserialization options.
-The `-NoExplode` switch ensures that any arrays within the cookie value are not expanded during deserialization.
+In this example, `Get-PodeCookie` is used to deserialize the `Session` cookie.
+The `-NoExplode` flag ensures that any arrays are not split, preserving their original format.

-For further information regarding serialization, please refer to the [RFC6570](https://tools.ietf.org/html/rfc6570).

-For further information on general usage and retrieving cookies, please refer to the [Headers Documentation](Cookies.md).
+---

+For more details on serialization formats, see [RFC6570](https://tools.ietf.org/html/rfc6570).

+For related functionality, see the [Headers documentation](Cookies.md).